Gulrugar/Mythology-Blog/src/content/blog/creatures/post-1.md

                 tag: "Paragraph",
                 params:
                   {
-                    text: "A common theme in fairy folklore is the abduction of humans by fairies.
-In these stories, humans are taken to the fairy world, where they may be treated kindly or subjected to various trials and challenges.
-Time in the fairy realm may pass differently, so those who return to the human world may find that many years have elapsed.", },
+                    text: "A common theme in fairy folklore is the abduction of humans, especially children, by fairies.
+These abductions often lead to adventures in the fairy realm, where the abducted individuals may be treated as honored guests, spouses, or even prisoners.
+When they return to the human world, they may find that time has passed differently, and they are forever changed by their experiences.", },
               },
             ],